-The curtain walls of Chester Castle have been undergoing progressive repair and conservation on a year-by-year rolling programme basis.
-This has involved a very careful study of the existing fabric followed by complex Scheduled Monument Consent procedures.
-Much of the castle walls had been closed to the public for safety reasons.
-Arrol and Snell has devised a new scheme of safety railings, access improvements, new paved walkways and drainage improvements, which have allowed the wall walks and upper parts of the fortification to be reopened to visitors.
-A key aim of the project has been to devise strategies for dealing with rainwater penetration and consequent stone decay problems.
-Great care has been taken with stone selection and mortar design for all of the repair work.
+In the late 1990’s, much of Chester Castle walls had been closed to the public for safety reasons.
+The curtain walls therefore underwent a 15-year programme of progressive repair and conservation on a year-by-year basis.
+This involved very careful study of the existing fabric, followed by complex Scheduled Monument Consent procedures.
+Arrol Architects devised a new scheme of safety railings, access improvements, new paved walkways and drainage improvements, which allowed the wall walks and upper parts of the fortification to be reopened to visitors.
+A key aim of the project was to devise strategies for dealing with rainwater penetration and consequent stone decay problems.
+Great care was taken with stone selection and mortar design for all of the repair work.